jj1bdx/tqsllib-freebsd-port/README.md

-# FreeBSD port for tqsllib
+# FreeBSD port for tqsllib and TrustedQSL (with wxWindows)

 * See <http://sourceforge.net/projects/trustedqsl/> and <http://www.arrl.org/lotw/> for the details.